loopdash/loopdash/src/projects/katrina.md

           images:
             - src: "./src/img/projects/katrina-20-full-bleed-mockup-2.jpg"
               alt: "Katrina 20 website displayed on multiple devices including laptop, tablet, and phone"
+  testimonial:
+    quote: >
+      Working with Loopdash has been a great experience.
+Their recent work on our campaign was timely, creative, and highly professional.
+We appreciated their support throughout the process and look forward to partnering with them again on future projects.
+    author: Bobbie Green
+    role: Digital Content Manager
 sitemap:
   changefreq: weekly
   priority: 0.5